 What is Dynamic Creative Optimization (DCO)?

-Dynamic creative optimization (DCO) is ad technology that automatically assembles and tests personalized ad creatives in real time — combining different headlines, images, CTAs, and offers based on who's viewing the ad.
+Dynamic creative optimization (DCO) is ad technology that automatically assembles and tests personalized ad creatives in real time.
+Combining different.

 What is Dynamic Creative Optimization (DCO)?